ThisIzATriumph/circular_Basecamp_old/content/notes/Daily-life-Circularity.md

 #### SDG mi amor
-Another sustainability scale that gained in traction for the past years is the "Sustaianble development goals" they can be seen as an attempt from the UN to outweight the [PIB].
+Another sustainability scale that gained in traction for the past years is the "Sustaianble development goals" they can be seen as an attempt from the UN to outweight the "PIB".

 SDG are by definition thruthful to the definition of Sustainability which includes Ecology, Economy & Society.